Motor Carrier Permit - Frequently Asked Questions

 You are not required to enroll in the EPN program if your operation does not have any terminal(s) located within California.
 However, if you regularly garage, maintain, operate or dispatch from a dispatch office, cross-dock facility, maintenance shop, business, store, or private residence located within California, you are subject to enrollment in the EPN program.

 Am I required to enroll in EPN if my business is a Corporation, Partnership, or LLC and I am the only driver?

 Yes.
 If the motor carrier is a Corporation, Partnership, or LLC and vehicles in the motor carrier fleet require commercially licensed drivers, enrollment in the EPN program is required.
 The EPN requester code number must be provided on the application for MCP.

-To change your address on your MCP, you will need to complete and return to the department the Notice of Change form (MC 152 M) (PDF).
+To change your address on your MCP, you will need to complete and return to the department the Motor Carrier Permit Notice of Change - MC 152 M (PDF).
 If you are unable access or print the form through the Internet, contact the MCP Operations Unit at (916) 657-8153 and one will be mailed to you.

-Yes, you need to complete and return to the department a Request for Voluntary Withdrawal form (MC 716 M) (PDF).
+Yes, you need to complete and return to the department a Request for Voluntary Withdrawal Motor Permit - MC 716 M (PDF).
 If you are unable to access or print the form through the Internet, contact the MCP Operations Unit at (916) 657-8153 and a form will be mailed to you.
 Withdrawing from the program prior to the expiration of your permit does not result in any refund of fees.

 Generally, all information provided on the MCP application is public record, is regularly used by law enforcement agencies and is open to inspection by the public.